Someday I’m either going to get shot for trespassing or hit a deer in the dark.

 He did this odd little dance, heading towards the hill, and then turning back to the road to face me, then back to the hill, as if he wanted to come to me but he’d been offered that hope before and it always came out false.
 Eventually he headed up the hill but partway up, he turned around one more time and just looked at me for a moment before disappearing over the top.

-As it disappeared, I knew I didn’t do that dog a favor by slamming on my brakes.
+I didn’t do that dog a favor by slamming on my brakes.